reliverse/cli/README.md

-# Relivator: Nextjs Starter

-> **Warn**
-> It's not currently production-ready.
-Please check the [Bleverse Relivator non-monorepo edition](https://github.com/blefnk/relivator).

-⬇️

-> **Note**
-> Ever wondered how to migrate your Relivator application into a monorepo?
-Stop right here!
-This is the perfect starter repo to get you running with the perfect stack!
+# Reliverse: An Open-Source Superapp

+_Build a Site, Build an App, Build a Game, Build Everything._

+This is the one app to build them all.
+It's comprehensive and powerful both code and no-code website builder.
+Work as you want.
+Sites/apps/games created with this builder will be super fast and beautiful by default.

+Also, you can use it as Turborepo starter.
+But it's not currently production-ready.
+So you can check the [Relivator: A Next.js Starter](https://github.com/blefnk/relivator) for now.

-This is the Bleverse Relivator Turborepo Edition.
-It's the Incremental Turborepo Starter 💻 Next.js 13, Tauri Apps UI, Solito Expo 💪 i18n, Stripe, Shadcn, Tailwind, Drizzle Zod Trpc, TypeScript Page, Resend, Auth, Lucide CSS Radix UI, Reponsive React Server, TS ORM, Intl App Router Docs, User Actions Kit, SaaS Commerce Shop, Subscriptions Payments, T3 Turbo Full Stack 🤩 (more stars → more features)
+This is the Reliverse Turborepo Edition.
+It's the Incremental Turborepo Superapp Starter 💻 Next.js 13, Tauri Apps UI, Solito Expo 💪 i18n, Stripe, Shadcn, Tailwind, Drizzle Zod Trpc, TypeScript, Resend, Auth, Lucide CSS Radix UI, Responsive React Server, TS ORM, Intl App Router Docs, User Actions Kit, SaaS Commerce Shop, Subscriptions Payments, T3 Turbo Full Stack 🤩 (more stars → more features)

-When you give us the star [on this repo](https://github.com/blefnk/reliverse), you take part in a weekly lottery where a randomly selected person will receive a secret Relivator feature of their choice as a gift!
+When you give us the star [on this repo](https://github.com/blefnk/reliverse), you take part in the lottery where a randomly selected person will receive a secret Reliverse feature of their choice as a gift!

-## Using this template
+## How to Install

-Run the following command:
+Make fork to your Github profile, or just run the following command:

 ```sh
 pnpm dlx create-turbo@latest -e https://github.com/blefnk/reliverse